Hydroquinone cream: Uses, Benefits and how to get it

 - Hyperpigmented acne scars

-So, how to get hydroquinone then?
+So, how to get hydroquinone cream then?

-According to Dr. Mohta, hydroquinone is widely used to treat melasma and other hyperpigmentation conditions due to its skin bleaching properties.
+According to Dr. Mohta, hydroquinone cream is widely used to treat melasma and other hyperpigmentation conditions due to its skin bleaching properties.
 It has many benefits including the efficacy of treating the condition to the variety of formulations and strengths available to suit your individual needs.

 Inhibits melanin production